Kitten Care

 5. Do your best to protect them from infectious disease.
 Vaccinate and avoid contact with ill animals.

-You will need to spay or neuter your kitten between 6 and 8 months of age, or else he/she will start to mark territory and try to escape from the house to look for the opposite sex and you might lose your pet.
+You will need to spay or neuter your kitten between 6 and 8 months of age, or else he/she will start to mark territory (your house) with urine.
+They also may try to escape from your house to find an opposite sex cat, and you might lose your pet.
+The prices for spaying/neutering are different at different vet offices.
+Shop in advance and find the best price for you.

 IDEAL TENDER LOVING CARE PLAN FOR EXOTIC CATS

-Daily: feed according to the age, clean litter box, clean food and water bowls, clean eyes (with the alternative products 2-3 times a week)
+Daily.
+Feed according to the age, clean litter box, clean food and water bowls, clean eyes

 Monthly: (for long haired cats) give a bath and dry